gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Data.Linq/README.md

 </docmeta>
 -->

-`Gapotchenko.FX.Data.Linq` is a complementary module to `System.Data.Linq` provided by .NET Framework.
+`Gapotchenko.FX.Data.Linq` is a complementary module to `System.Data.Linq` library provided as a part of .NET Framework.

 The module provides async support for LINQ to SQL technology.